sagemath/trac_to_gh/Issue 1504.md

 # Issue 1504: [with trivial doctest patch] plotting -- add an example

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1504

 Original creator: was